-How to Make Spicy Carrot Sauerkraut (Fermented.
+How to Make Spicy Carrot Sauerkraut, A Recipe (Fermented.
 Delicious.
 Full of Probiotics.)

 While explaining what I did with all those mysterious bottles and jars of herbs, infused oils, and tinctures, I asked her if she'd like a little snack.
 I gave her a little bowl of homemade raw fermented cabbage---otherwise known as sauerkraut.
 Well, that little gal ended up eating the entire jar!
 Right there!

 This is not the first time I've seen this happen to people experiencing raw fermented foods for the first time.
 To me it speaks to the human body's ability to know when a food is needed for its survival.
 It's almost a desperation.

 Raw fermentation is incredibly healthy for your micro-biome---otherwise known as your gut-health, your body’s second brain, and inner flora.

 You can find out more about what fermentation is and why you should eat fermented foods every day in this article.

 You can also find out more about some common myths and misconceptions about fermentation here.
 I hope to dispel any notions you may have that raw fermented foods are problematic, difficult to make, or dangerous.